 The trackday was hosted by Let’s Ride Trackdays; their first time ever hosting a day at Thunderhill.
 It was the typical 3 group format; A, B, C, 20 minute sessions.
 The Brammo was on track for nearly every A group session, leading me to believe that it was efficient enough to handle the stresses of a normal trackday.
 And Steve wasn’t going slow!
 And it didn’t use a single tank of gas!

 The bike looked absolutely bad ass.
 Very well thought out design and an equally rad paint job.
 It totally DIDN’T “look like Starscream right after he mouthed off to Megatron and got his face kicked in.”

 Quick specs on the bike is that it makes around 80hp to the rear, weighs about 470lbs, and everything (chassis, swingarm, bodywork, drivetrain) was all developed in-house at Brammo.

 And you can still smoke a kneepuck on it!

-There’s also this other bike that I’ve been hearing about lately… It’s been dubbed the “Electric Pizza Delivery Bike” by many.
+There’s also this other bike that I’ve been reading about at Bike Hint lately… It’s been dubbed the “Electric Pizza Delivery Bike” by many.